-BMGT 485 | Strategic Management

-This is an advanced course for upper level management students.
-It covers basic concepts of strategic management, corporate, environmental scanning and industry analysis, internal scanning and organizational analysis, and strategy formulation, including situation analysis and business strategy, corporate strategy, and functional strategy.
-Prerequisite: Senior Standing.
+BMGT 485 Strategic Management 3(3,0) This is an ad This is an advanced course for upper level management students.
+It covers basic concepts of s trategic management, corporate, environmental scanning and i ndustry analysis, internal scanning and organizational analysis, and strategy formulation, including situation analysis and business strategy, corporate strategy, and functional strategy.
+Prer requisite: Senior Standing.